 Cathedral Arcade and Manchester Unity Arcade

 Head on to Collins Street and the Manchester Unity Arcade.
-Marvel at the bespoke tile work, black-marble friezes and tablets, and ornate elevators of the ground-floor arcade, a grand entrance to the art deco, neo-gothic Manchester Unity building.
+Marvel at the bespoke tile work, black-marble friezes and tablets, and the ornate elevators of the ground-floor arcade – it's a grand entrance to the art deco, neo-gothic Manchester Unity building.

 Block Arcade and Royal Arcade

 Link through from Collins Street to Little Collins Street via the historic Block Arcade, a mosaic-floored laneway sheltered beneath a soaring glass canopy.
 Head into Block Place for al fresco eating options, and rollicking tunes at Basement Discs.
 There's also VAULT, Melbourne's best place for reclaimed vintage designer fashion (courtesy of the National Trust).

-Cross over to Royal Arcade, nodding to the giant statues of Gog and Magog, and set yourself up with babushkas, board games, bling and super style from Marais, Moku Concept Store and KICKSTW.
+Cross over to Royal Arcade, nodding to the giant statues of Gog and Magog, and kit yourself out in super designer style at Marais Mens, Moku Concept Store and KICKSTW.

-Step back to the future along Elizabeth Street, making for the rainbow-like facade of the Strand on the corner of Lonsdale Street.
+Along Elizabeth Street, make for the rainbow-like facade of the Strand on the corner of Lonsdale Street.
 Peruse big-name fashion at Cos and Onitsuka Tiger, or delve into the world of colourful indie resin jewellery at Dinosaur Designs.

 From the Strand, connect with glittering multi-level shopping mall Emporium.
 You can also zip through the bright lights of Myer on Bourke Street into Emporium and the Strand.
 Wend your way through Emporium and across Lonsdale Street into Melbourne Central for more stores and good eats.
-Rustica upstairs is our personal favourite.
+Rustica is a local favourite.

-A short tram ride north of the CBD, innocuous Lygon Court (on Lygon Street, near Elgin Street) is home to the perfect duo.
-Blow your mind (and tastebuds) with sweet treats from iconic Italian cake store Brunetti Classico, and ride the escalator to a purple-velvet seat at arthouse Cinema Nova.
-Sip a wine on the Nova Bar balcony, and eye up the next bestseller in the Readings bookstore window, just across the road.
+A short tram ride north, innocuous Lygon Court on Lygon Street, near Elgin Street, is home to sumptuous, iconic Italian cake store Brunetti Classico and standout arthouse Cinema Nova.
+Sip a wine on the Nova Bar balcony, and eye up the next bestsellers in the Readings bookstore window, just across the road.